 Book recommendations on inequalities.

-In September 2019, I am joining the Mathematics Department at Drexel University as an assistant professor.
+In September 2019, I have joined the Mathematics Department at Drexel University as an assistant professor.
 In 2016--2019, I have been a Dunham Jackson Assistant Professor at the University of Minnesota.
 I have defended my PhD at MIT, advised by Alexander Postnikov.

 My work is in algebraic combinatorics and related subjects (symmetric functions, combinatorial Hopf algebras, Young tableaux, Lie algebras, invariant theory, etc.).
 For a quick glimpse at these areas, see, for instance, Bruce Sagan or Richard Stanley or Yufei Zhao or Jeremy Martin (sources I can all recommend).

 More detailed information is found in my curriculum vitae, my research statement (longer version that goes into details on some finished projects), and my teaching statement.
 (They might not be 100% up-to-date.)

 Before my academic life, I used to participate in high-school mathematical contests such as the IMO and various German competitions.
 In that time, I have written several notes and papers on contest-level elementary mathematics, particularly elementary geometry and algebraic inequalities; these too can be found on this website.

 How to contact me